omarcruzpantoja/artincam/camera/README.md

 > Note: A resolution of 1920x1080 is not recommended as it limits the Field of View (FoV).

+## What is a "cycle"?
+Cycles only become relevant when doing image/video mode.
+The idea is that in each cycle the camera will take X pictures and then a video of length Y. Following a quick "summary" of how a cycle works.

+1. for `images_per_cycle`
+   * take an image
+   * wait `image_rest_time`
+   * repeat... (until however many images are expected in a cycle)

+2. Once all images for a cycle have been captured, then a video will be recorded.

+3. The video will last `recording_time`

+4. After the video has been recorded, there will be a "sleep" time where nothing is done.
+This is defined by `cycle_rest_time`.

+5. Once the sleep is finished, the cycle has finished and it restarts from the top (step 1).

 ## File Naming Format
 Each recorded file follows the format: